 author: Lyn Ford, Chartered Financial Planner

-In a recent report by Aegon*, there is both good and bad news regarding the size of the average pension pot held by people in the UK.
+In a report by Aegon looking at the gender pension gap, there is both good and bad news regarding the size of the average pension pot held by people in the UK.
 The good news is that for many years the average amount has remained steady at around £30,000, but this has now leapt to £50,000 in Spring 2017.
 The bad news is that there is a significant difference in levels of savings between the genders.
 Men save on average £73,600 to retirement, whereas women only manage a third of this amount at £24,900.

 Difference between men’s and women’s average pension pots